twitter/communitynotes/documentation/under-the-hood/timeline-tabs.md

 This tab is only visible to contributors.
 It is designed to increase the likelihood that people from diverse perspectives rate each note, so that Community Notes can elevate notes that people from a wide range of perspectives will find helpful.
 It gives contributors an easy way to have immediate impact.

 It contains a set of 10 posts that have notes that need more ratings (although there may be fewer than 10 posts if there are fewer that meet the [criteria](#criteria-for-needs-your-help-tab-alerts-and-note-proposal-previews) to appear).
-The tab is updated as new notes that meet the criteria come in.
+The tab is updated as new notes that meet the criteria are written.

 ### Proposed note previews